mlomb/chat-analytics/docs/README.md

 ## Performance

 We aim to handle millions of messages in a single report (at least 10M).
-This is a lot of data and we have to be careful with the amount of memory used when generating the report (since browser tabs like to crash when asking for too much memory).
-And make sure report don't get extremely big to be impractical.
+This is a lot of data, we have to be careful with the amount of memory used when generating the report (since browser tabs like to crash when asking for too much memory) and we have to make sure reports don't get impractically big.